Down East Wood Ducks: Ballpark

-The Down East Wood Ducks play their home games at Grainger Stadium, located at 400 East Grainger Avenue in Kinston.
+The Down East Wood Ducks played their home games at Grainger Stadium, located at 400 East Grainger Avenue in Kinston.
 The original structure was built by architect John J. Rowland in 1949 at a cost of $170,000 inclusive of everything except the land, with $150,000 raised by bond issue.
-The stadium is owned by the city and leased by the team.
+The stadium is owned by the city and was leased by the team.
 A dedicatory plaque identifies the structure as "Municipal Stadium", but it has been called Grainger Stadium since it was first built.
 Kinston Indians ownership referred to it as "Historic Grainger Stadium" due to its age relative to other fields in the Carolina League; it is the second-oldest stadium in the circuit.
 The name Grainger comes from its location on Grainger Avenue as well as its early use by Grainger High School; Grainger is a prominent old family name in Lenoir County.
-The Texas Rangers have invested in a multi-year renovation project to improve the 4,100-seat facility.
+The Texas Rangers invested in a multi-year renovation project to improve the 4,100-seat facility.

-Roster

 Major league alumni

-As of the completion of the 2020 season, 24 Wood Ducks players have also played in at least one game for a Major League Baseball team.
-These players are:
+As of the completion of the 2020 season, 24 Wood Ducks players had also played in at least one game for a Major League Baseball team.
+These players were: